kahikialani/calfire_analytics/README.md

 ## Analysis Features

 ### Available Data Fields
+In the dataset provided by [CAL FIRE](https://www.fire.ca.gov/), detailed records of wildfire incidents across California are made publicly available.
+The data can be accessed directly through CAL FIRE's open data portal [here](https://incidents.fire.ca.gov/imapdata/mapdataall.csv), which is updated regularly to reflect both active and historical incidents.

+This dataset includes a number of attributes, but the ones we will be focusing on are:
 Variable|Description |
 -----|-----|
 incident_name | The official name or title of the wildfire incident.|